m-housh/swift-bump-version/Sources/BumpVersion/Documentation.docc/Articles/BasicConfiguration.md

 new versions.

-The command-line tool comes with a command to generate the configuration file for you, this should be ran from the root of your project.
+The command-line tool comes with a command to generate the configuration file for you, this should be ran from the root of your project or by specifying the path to write the configuration file to using the `-f | --configuration-file` option.
+The below examples assume that you're running in the root project directory.

 ```bash
 bump-version config generate --target-module my-tool